kemsky/projection-tools/README.md

 - Do not properly separate instance API (mapping object instances) and expression API (mapping through LINQ projections) which leads to bugs in runtime;
 - Bugs: despite all the claims you can not be sure in anything unless you manually test mapping of each field and each scenario (instance/LINQ);
 - Poor testing experience;
+- Compatibility with LINQ providers: AutoMapper has broken compatibility with EF6 for no reason at all;

 In the most cases mapping splits into two independent stages: